Is Your Benchmark Still Useful? Dynamic Benchmarking for Code Language Models: Results and Analysis

 \subsection{RQ3: Mitigation of Data Contamination}

-In this section, we will further illustrate the significant impact of data contamination and how our method can effectively mitigate these issues.
-We simulated the data contamination issue by fine-tuning the \texttt{Qwen2.5-Coder 1.5B Instruct} model using the CRUXEval dataset.
-We then evaluated the model on both the original static CRUXEval benchmark and our dynamic benchmark.
+In this section, we further illustrate the significant impact of data contamination and how our method can effectively mitigate these issues. {{In RQ1 and RQ2, we find that the performance trends of different models under our dynamic benchmark are generally consistent.
+Due to computational resource constraints, in this section, we select the \texttt{Qwen2.5-Coder 1.5B Instruct} model and fine-tune it using the CRUXEval dataset to simulate the data contamination issue.
+In this experiment, we use a learning rate of 1e-4, a batch size of 2, and 20 training epochs. }} We then evaluate the model on both the original static CRUXEval benchmark and our dynamic benchmark.
 Since the previous evaluation shows the strong capability of multi-mutation, we use multi-mutation as the dynamic benchmarking approach.
-The results are shown in \cref{fig:ft_performance}.
+The results are shown in \Cref{fig:ft_performance}.

-The figure shows that the fine-tuned model achieves approximately three times higher Pass@1 scores than the original model, indicating that it has memorized the dataset.
-This clearly demonstrates that data contamination can severely undermine the ability of traditional static benchmarks to accurately reflect a model's true code reasoning capabilities.
-Secondly, when the fine-tuned model is evaluated on the dynamic benchmark, the Pass@1 scores also decline compared to those on the static benchmark.
+It shows that the fine-tuned model achieves approximately three times higher Pass@1 scores than the original model, indicating that it has memorized the dataset.
+This demonstrates that data contamination can severely undermine the ability of traditional static benchmarks to accurately reflect a model's true code reasoning capabilities.
+Moreover, when the fine-tuned model is evaluated on the dynamic benchmark, the Pass@1 scores also decline compared to those on the static benchmark.
 Particularly for the FUV method, \textit{the impact of fine-tuning on its evaluation is almost negligible}.
 This effectively demonstrates that our approach maintains its efficacy in assessing the model's genuine reasoning capabilities, even in scenarios where test data has been incorporated into the training dataset, thereby meeting the criteria for syntactic divergence.